Status report on long-time decay measurements of 137Cs radioisotope: Characterization of the laboratory

-In August 2021, a high-precision experimental program commenced to study nuclear decay rate anomalies at the Jánossy Underground Research Laboratory (JURLab) at the HUN-REN Wigner Research Center for Physics (HUN-REN Wigner RCP) \cite{PoS_Fenyvesi}.
-This laboratory is a near-surface, low-radiation-background site at Csillebérc, Budapest, Hungary.
+In August 2021, a high-precision experimental program began at the HUN-REN Wigner Research Centre for Physics' Jánossy Underground Research Laboratory to study possible nuclear decay-rate anomalies~\cite{PoS_Fenyvesi}.
+This laboratory is a shallow underground, low-radiation-background site at Csillebérc, Budapest, Hungary.

-Figure~\ref{timeline} shows the timeline of the measurement, which includes data taking periods, graphs of the humidity and temperature {\it vs.} time, and the heating/ventilation/air conditioning (HVAC) system activity.

-We divide the measurement time line into continuous data taking periods ("Run"), which are listed in Table~\ref{Tbl_runs}.
-Ideally, one would like to have a single long run of uninterrupted data taking but we had to strike a balance between running continuously and developing the detector system further (any change to the geometry ends a run).
-On occasion, the isotope had to be temporarily removed for administrative reasons (presented for inspection).
-Technical downtimes were rare and short but those do not affect the geometry anyway.
+Figure~\ref{timeline} shows the measurement timeline over different data-taking periods.
+The data acquisition was divided into continuous data-taking periods (Runs) listed in Table~\ref{Tbl_runs}.
+The data were collected over multiple runs rather than in a single uninterrupted acquisition period.
+Each run corresponds to a fixed detector geometry; any modification to the detector configuration marked the start of a new run.
+In a few instances, the radioactive source was temporarily removed for administrative purposes, such as inspections.
+Technical interruptions were rare, brief, and did not alter the detector geometry.

-Shortly after an activation thick target yield measurement~\cite{Szegedi:2021idx}, we started with the Run-0 test period (from 7\textsuperscript{th}~July to 7\textsuperscript{th}~October~2022), including a long radiation background measurement in the JURLab.
-The test period was followed by Run-1 that started on 7\textsuperscript{th}~October~2022 and lasted until 24\textsuperscript{th}~March~2023.
-In this work we only present results based on data collected during Run-0 and Run-1.